 Climate change can even directly threaten the survival of entire species.

-As a result of hotter summers, nearly every turtle born in some beaches in Florida (US) is female, as “turtle’s eggs incubated above 31C will be female”, Reuters reports.
+As a result of hotter summers, nearly every turtle born on some beaches in Florida (US) is female, as “turtle’s eggs incubated above 31C will be female”, Reuters reports.
 Similarly, an Australian study showed that 99% of new sea turtle babies are female.
 A Science article summarised two new studies looking into the future avian world.
 Climate-driven shifts in birds’ ranges that bring together closely related species and those with similar traits, and higher extinction risks for species most distinctive in body shape and ecosystem function, are driving a worrying homogenisation.
 Similar trends emerge in amphibians and possibly mammals.
 This threatens ecosystems that depend on diverse organisms to fill roles like seed dispersal and plant pollination.

 Integrating climate change impacts in their work will be important for many animal protection organisations to support adaptation and preparedness strategies that mitigate harm to animals.
 Engagement with environmental NGOs and intergovernmental processes is a complementary avenue.
 Equally, environmental NGOs should consider animal welfare and its links to the climate crisis.
-WWF’s messaging centred around the impact of wildfires on animals in Australia in 2020, amplified by news outlets globally, is an example that can motivate behavioural change of consumers and policymakers.
+WWF’s messaging centred around the impact of wildfires on animals in Australia in 2020, amplified by news outlets globally, is an example that can motivate behavioural change in consumers and policymakers.